Lorelei89/AutomatedTests/README.md

 4. Steps to download the repository:
 * Navigate to the to level of the project;
 * Click on the blue ‘Code’ button;
-* Choose either ‘Open with Github Desktop’ if you have installed ‘Github Desktop’ on your computer or ‘Dowload ZIP’ to download as ZIP document
+* Choose either ‘Open with Github Desktop’ if you have installed ‘Github Desktop’ on your computer or ‘Download ZIP’ to download as ZIP document
 * Make sure you use PyCharm with this repository